dariofad/dariofad.github.io/_posts/2021-02-28-A_simple_way_to_collaborate_with_Python_developers_that_do_not_use_Emacs.md

 Anyway, I recommend to install software dependencies using Makefile rules.
 It is a bad practice to use `direnv` to perform time consuming operations.
-Not only if `direnv` takes to much Emacs may hang, but also other programs might crash (e.g., git might crash if different commands are executed simultaneously, causing the local content to be corrupted).
+Not only if `direnv` takes too much Emacs may hang, but also other programs might crash (e.g., git might crash if different commands are executed simultaneously, causing the local content to be corrupted).
 Therefore, I use `direnv` only to create the project